 How to move Villagers uphill

 This is a much easier thing to do than sending them through the Nether, but it will also take some work to do.
 If you need to get them up a hill it a mountain, you will also need some tracks.
 You can do it with a Boat, but you will need to set up a Redstone Piston system that is very tedious to craft.

-The best thing to do is build a Minecart Track all the way up to the height you want it to be and take the Villager up that way.
-It will be worth your time when you finally do it because of all the good loot you can trade the Villager for once you get them to your base.
+The best thing to do is build a Minecart Track up to the height you want it to be and take the Villager up that way.
+It will be worth your time when you finally do it because of all the good loot you can trade the villagers for once you get them to your base.

 If it is a mountain you want them to get up, consider building a track all the way around it so that it is easy to reach the top as quickly as possible.
-A Minecart is much easier to use than a boat when trying to get Villagers uphill.
+A Minecart is much easier than a boat to get Villagers uphill.

 How to move Villagers long distances

-Moving Villagers long distances can be a little annoying especially if you don’t want to risk them dying along the way.
-The best way to move Villagers long-distance is either through the Nether like we said before, or over a body of water on a boat.
+Moving Villagers long distances can be a little annoying, especially if you don’t want to risk them dying along the way.
+The best way to move Villagers long-distance is through the Nether, like we said before, or over a body of water on a boat.

-It is an extremely fast way to move, and it only takes a boat.
-Setting up a track will take you a long time, but building a boat just takes a few blocks of wood and you are ready to go.
-If you do take the Villagers through the Nether, good luck, but it is much faster because 1 block in the Nether is 8 blocks in the overworld.
+It is an extremely fast way to move and only takes a boat.
+Setting up a track will take a long time, but building a boat just takes a few blocks of wood, and you are ready to go.
+If you take the Villagers through the Nether, good luck, but it is much faster because 1 block in the Nether is 8 blocks in the overworld.